node-red/node-red.github.io/docs/getting-started/docker.md

 See the [Github project README](https://github.com/node-red/node-red-docker/blob/master/README.md) for detailed Image, Tag and Manifest information.

 For example: suppose you are running on a Raspberry PI 3B, which has `arm32v7` as architecture.
-Then just run the following command to pull the image (tagged by `1.1.0-10-arm32v7`), and run the container.
+Then just run the following command to pull the image (tagged by `1.2.0-10-arm32v7`), and run the container.
 ```
-docker run -it -p 1880:1880 --name mynodered nodered/node-red:latest
+docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red:latest
 ```

-The same command can be used for running on an amd64 system, since Docker discovers it is running on an amd64 host and pulls the image with the matching tag (`1.1.0-10-amd64`).
+The same command can be used for running on an amd64 system, since Docker discovers it is running on an amd64 host and pulls the image with the matching tag (`1.2.0-10-amd64`).

 This has the advantage that you don't need to know/specify which architecture you are running on and makes docker run commands and docker compose files more flexible and exchangeable across systems.

 **Note**: Currently there is a bug in Docker's architecture detection that fails for `arm32v6` - eg Raspberry Pi Zero or 1.
 For these devices you currently need to specify the full image tag, for example:
 ```
-docker run -it -p 1880:1880 --name mynodered nodered/node-red:1.1.0-10-arm32v6
+docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red:1.2.0-10-arm32v6
 ```

 ### Managing User Data